pzxie/wohoox/packages/wohoox/README.md

 #### usage

-Use multi store is same as single store, just need to point the store name
+It is same as single store, just need to point the store name

 ```typescript
 /**